pmem/pmemkv/doc/libpmemkv.7.md

 ## cmap

-A persistent concurrent engine, backed by a hashmap that allows gets, puts, and removes concurrently from multiple threads.
+A persistent concurrent engine, backed by a hashmap that allows calling get, put, and remove concurrently from multiple threads.
+Data stored in this engine is persistent across reboots and guaranteed to be consistent in case of power failure.

 Internally this engine uses persistent concurrent hashmap and persistent string from libpmemobj-cpp library (for details see <https://github.com/pmem/libpmemobj-cpp>).
 Persistent string is used as a type of a key and a value.
 TBB and libpmemobj-cpp packages are required.

-Supports path, size, and force_create configuration parameters.
+This engine requires following config parameters (see **libpmemkv_config**(3) for detail how to set them):

+* **path** -- Path to the database file
+    + type: string
+* **force_create** -- If 0, pmemkv tries to open file specified by 'path', otherwise it tries to create it
+    + type: uint64_t
+    + default value: 0
+* **size** --  Only needed when force_create is not 0, specifies size of the database
+    + type: uint64_t

 ## vcmap

 A volatile concurrent engine, backed by memkind.
+Data written to this engine is lost after reboot.

 This engine is built on top of tbb::concurrent\_hash\_map data structure and uses PMEM C++ allocator to allocate memory. std::basic\_string is used as a type of a key and a value.
 Memkind, TBB and libpmemobj-cpp packages are required.

-Supports path and size configuration parameters.
+This engine requires following config parameters (see **libpmemkv_config**(3) for detail how to set them):

+* **path** -- Path to the database file
+    + type: string
+* **size** --  Specifies size of the database
+    + type: uint64_t

 ## vsmap

 A volatile single-threaded sorted engine, backed by memkind.
+Data written to this engine is lost after reboot.

 This engine is built on top of std::map and uses PMEM C++ allocator to allocate memory. std::basic\_string is used as a type of a key and a value.
 Memkind and libpmemobj-cpp packages are required.

-Supports path and size configuration parameters.
+This engine requires following config parameters (see **libpmemkv_config**(3) for detail how to set them):

+* **path** -- Path to the database file
+    + type: string
+* **size** --  Specifies size of the database
+    + type: uint64_t

 ## blackhole